 • Low blood pressure, light-headedness, salt craving – the mineralocorticoids hormones secreted by the adrenal regulate this function.
 A common symptom is getting light headed when rising.

-• Low blood sugar – this commonly known as being “hangry.”
+• Low blood sugar – this is commonly known as being “hangry.”
 Cortisol needs to be secreted to regulate blood sugar.

-• Multiple allergies/ sensitivities – this person usually reacts to most things and usually has to eat a very restrictive diet.
-Cortisol (think cortisone) in an anti-inflammatory hormone and when deficient it can’t keep excessive immune responses in check.
+• Multiple allergies/sensitivities – this person usually reacts to most things and usually has to eat a very restrictive diet. • Cortisol (think cortisone) is an anti-inflammatory hormone and when deficient it can’t keep excessive immune responses in check.
 Low immunity and frequent infections.

 • Un-resolving inflammation – same as above